Editorial Style Guide

 (14) The Associated Press Stylebook and Briefing on Media Law (2011), p.
 180

-names—On first reference, use the given and surname; on subsequent reference, use the surname only: Michael Jones, professor of mathematics, and Maria Wallace, associate professor of computer science, won awards for their research.
+names, people—On first reference, use the given and surname; on subsequent reference, use the surname only: Michael Jones, professor of mathematics, and Maria Wallace, associate professor of computer science, won awards for their research.
 Jones and Wallace have worked together on several projects during the past five years.
 (See honorifics.)

 Native American (n., adj.) (no hyphen)